As mentioned above, a life cycle is a repeated pattern in the life of an organism.

 The life cycle of the frog, toad, salamander and other amphibians are largely similar.

-They all consist of 3 stages: Egg, Tadpole and Adult The young tadpole looks different from the adult.
 The growth of a frog from egg to adult can be seen listed below.
-We call this process Metamorphosis

 The four stage life cycles are different from the other stages such that their young definitely do not look like the adult at all.
 They also have a larva and pupa stage wherein the animal changes from a worm-like creature(larva) to a pupa which doesn’t eat or drink at all until it emerges as an adult.
 This process is also known as Metamorphosis which describes an animal that undergoes great changes to its physical structure and appearance from the time it hatches from its egg.